 - Be at least 18 years old.

-- Be employed in a paid position or be enrolled in a certified Health and Employment Counseling program.
+- Have a job or be enrolled in the certified Health and Employment Counseling Program.

 Is family coverage available under the Medicaid Purchase Plan?

 What if my spouse or I can get health insurance through our employers?

 If you or your spouse can get health insurance that costs less than Medicaid through your employers, MAPP may help pay for that insurance.
 You may have to pay a premium to enroll in MAPP.
 MAPP will pay other cost-sharing expenses, such as premiums, deductibles, and coinsurance.

 - Contact your local aging and disability resource center.

 - Call Member Services at 800-362-3002 (voice) or 711 (TTY).